Steven Ma (API Commissioner)

-Steven Ma (born June 16, 1978) served as secretary of the California Commission on Asian and Pacific Islander Affairs, the first International Education Liaison for California Department of Education and many other State appointed position.
+Steven Ma (born June 16, 1978) is a Taiwanese-born American businessman who served as secretary of the California Commission on Asian and Pacific Islander Affairs, the first International Education Liaison for California Department of Education and many other State appointed position.

-Personal
+Life and career

 Steven Ma was born in Taiwan and immigrated with his family to Oakland, California, at age 11.
 His family moved a few years later to Lockeford, California, where they raised zinfandel grapes on a small vineyard.
-Ma attended University of California Berkeley and has a B.S. in Math and Physics.
+Ma attended University of California Berkeley and has a B.S. in math and physics.
 After college he taught math at Castlemont High School, and tutored math, which led him to believe in the need for additional extra educational resources for students.
 In 2002 he started ThinkTank Learning to fill the gap by providing test prep services.

 In early 2020, ThinkTank Learning ceased operations due to the global pandemic (COVID-19), and in April 2020, it filed for Chapter 7 bankruptcy.
 Ma has been a leader in Asian American issues in the bay area through his work with the Hep B Free Coalition, the Chinese American Voter Education Committee, the Asian American Education Media Foundation and the San Francisco Ethnic Dance Festival.
 In 2012 he was appointed by ASM Speaker John Perez to the California Commission on Asian & Pacific Islander American Affairs.
 Ma has been interviewed by media outlets including Bloomberg Businessweek, Bloomberg TV, and CBS This Morning.
 In 2017, Ma was appointed as a member of UC Regents Selection Advisory Committee, and then as the first Director of the International Education Liaison, California Department of Education.